Coinsnap/Bitcoin-Voting/readme.txt

 Find the green button labeled **Code** on the top right.
 When you click on it, the menu opens and **Download ZIP** appears in the dropdown menu.
 By clicking on it you will download the latest version of the Coinsnap plugin to your computer.

 Then use the “**Upload plugin**” function in WordPress to install it.
-Click on “**Install now**” and the Coinsnap Bitcoin Votingplugin will be added to your WordPress website.
+Click on “**Install now**” and the Coinsnap Bitcoin Voting plugin will be added to your WordPress website.
 It can then be connected to the Coinsnap payment gateway (as explained above).

 From here on you can follow 1.1 to 1.3 and you will be set to sell for Bitcoin in no time at all!